Bitcoin and its early adoption into the mainstream

 Elon Is Good, But Scary

-Tesla took both the corporate world and the cryptocurrency space by storm when it announced this month it had put $1.5 billion of cash into Bitcoin.
-That prompted a surge in Bitcoin’s price and has fueled talk about the risks and benefits of adding cryptocurrencies to corporate balance sheets.
+Tesla took both the corporate world and the cryptocurrency space by storm when it announced it had put $1.5 billion of cash into Bitcoin.
+That prompted a surge in Bitcoin’s price and fueled talk about the risks and benefits of adding cryptocurrencies to corporate balance sheets.

 For Stefano, this move was a bit of a double-edged sword for the cryptocurrency market.
 On the one hand, large investments are what the platform needs to secure more investments.
 On the other hand, it’ll put existing infrastructure under increased scrutiny.